ttscoff/bunch/bunch-files/frontmatter.md

 ## Customizing Menu Order {#sortorder}

-The "menu order" key defines the sort order of Bunches in the menu that Bunch displays, either in the menu bar or from the Dock icon.
+The "menu order" key defines the sort order of Bunches in the menu that Bunch displays.

 Any Bunch with a "menu order" number between 1 and 99 will be sorted by number at the beginning of the menu.
 If multiple Bunches have the same number, they will be sorted alphanumerically (by display title) within that position.